Campus: Santo Domingo

 The selected courses have as their aim to complement and consolidate the focuses of the area of fine arts and at the same time to offer new theoretical and practical tools that students may find useful in their professional development.

-Art History & Criticism
+Art History and Art Criticism

-Curatorial Studies and Practice
+Studies and curatorial practices

 Admission to CHAVÓN requires high school graduation with a satisfactory grade-point average, the presentation of a portfolio,* and an interview.
 For detailed information about admissions procedures, click here.